-This cross-border historical circular walk explains the war events that took place in this part of the region between 1944 and 1945 on 17 information boards.
+This cross-border historical route provides information on 17 information panels about the war events that took place in this part of the region between 1944 and 1945.

-Welcome to the historical circular walk on the Hoesdorf plateau and part of the Westwall in Wallendorf.
-This tour (Bettendorf - Reisdorf - Hoesdorf - Wallendorf (D)) explains the dramatic events that took place in this area during the period from late 1944 to 1945.
-What is now a small, peaceful and pleasant landscape was once a hard-won place with an indescribable amount of human suffering.
+Welcome to the historical route through the Hoesdorf plateau and part of the Westwall in Wallendorf.
+This route (Bettendorf – Reisdorf – Hoesdorf – Wallendorf (D)) commemorates the dramatic events that took place in this area from the end of 1944 to 1945.
+What is now a small, peaceful and pleasant landscape was once a hard-contested place with indescribable human suffering.

-The walk starts in Reisdorf, from where there is an access road to the trek.
+The route starts in Reisdorf, from where there is an access path to the route.
 It is also possible to start in Bettendorf.
-There is also an access route to the tour.
-There are several ways to shorten the trail.
-These are marked on site.
+There is also an access path to the route there.
+There are various possibilities to shorten the way.
+These are signposted on site.

 Starting point : 6 route de la Sûre Reisdorf